-Braydon Szafranzksi’s risk-taking approach to life and skateboarding was formed as a youth on the streets of Las Vegas.
+Braydon Szafranski’s risk-taking approach to life and skateboarding was formed as a youth on the streets of Las Vegas.
 Instead of sliding coins into casino slots, he gambled with his body and mind by skating down the biggest stairs, gaps and handrails he could find.

 In the early 00s Braydon moved to California to pursue his dream of going pro and through hard work and some Vegas pot luck he eventually got sponsored by Baker Skateboards and made it happen.